 My research is focused on information security, in a broad sense.
-My research projects have included topics related to malware, protocols, networking, cryptography, and various combinations of these fields.
-In addition, I have academic publications or real-world experience in the following areas: algorithms, distributed and parallel computing, graph theory, speech, epidemiology, simulation, numerical analysis, applied statistics, and discrete mathematics.
+Recent research projects have included topics related to malware, cryptography, intrusion detection, protocols, networking, and others, as well as various combinations thereof.
+In addition, I have academic publications or real-world experience in algorithms, distributed and parallel computing, graph theory, speech, epidemiology, simulation, numerical analysis, applied statistics, and discrete mathematics.

 Return to Mark Stamp's resume.